ansonmak/RockWalkGazeboSimulation/README.md

 $ catkin build
 ```

-3. Source the setup.bash to your bash session every time a new terminal is launched
+3. Source the setup.bash to your bash session every time a new terminal is launched.
 ```bash
 $ source ~/ur_ws/devel/setup.bash
 ```